baumannzone/entucasa/src/delivery-menu/README.md

 Another classic Spanish dish.
 Spanish omelette filled with pan-fried potatoes and onion.
 ### Stuffed eggs
 Eggs stuffed with tuna and piquillo peppers topped with home made mayo.
-### Croquettes
+### Beet gazpacho
-A chef's selection of these amazing bites made with bechamel sauce.
+>only $6!
+Cold refreshing tomato base soup made with raw veggies from BC topped with cantaloupe melon.
+The perfect summer drik.
 ### Charcuterie and cheese board
 Another chefs selection of high quality Spanish meats and cheeses.